-- 1) Form 08, Underwriter Certification signed by Underwriter; - 2) Signed and dated Mortgage Affidavit and Borrower Certification (MCC-016); - Preliminary Notice to Applicant of Potential Recapture of Federal Subsidy (MCC-015); - 4) Signed Seller Affidavit (MCC-013); - 5) Uniform Residential Loan Application (1003); - 6) Uniform Residential Appraisal Report (URAR), all pages, color, pdf; - 7) Verification of current Employment (written or verbal VOE) for all borrowers and non-borrower adult occupants; - 8) Current Pay Stubs verifying year-to-date income for all borrowers and non-borrower adult occupants, must be dated within 45 days of pay period ending date:
+- 1) Form 08, Underwriter Certification signed by Underwriter; - 2) Signed and dated Mortgage Affidavit and Borrower Certification (MCC-016); - 3) Preliminary Notice to Applicant of Potential Recapture of Federal Subsidy (MCC-015); - 4) Signed Seller Affidavit (MCC-013); - 5) Uniform Residential Loan Application (1003); - 6) Uniform Residential Appraisal Report (URAR), all pages, color, pdf; - 7) Verification of current Employment (written or verbal VOE) for all borrowers and non-borrower adult occupants; - 8) Current Pay Stubs verifying year-to-date income for all borrowers and nonborrower adult occupants, must be dated within 45 days of pay period ending date; - 9) Verification of prior employment (written VOE or verbal) to match last year's W-2s and any jobs held y-t-d for all borrowers and non-borrower adult occupants;

-- 9) Verification of prior employment (written VOE or verbal) to match last year's W-2s and any jobs held y-t-d for all borrowers and non-borrower adult occupants; - 10) Copies of all other income documentation (if applicable) for all borrowers and titleholder occupants; - 11) Copies of all of last year's W-2s and/or 1099s to match the tax returns or IRS Transcripts for all borrowers and non-borrower adult occupants; - 12) IRS Transcripts or valid, signed tax returns for previous three years for all borrowers and titleholders anticipated to occupy the property; - 13) Separation Agreement or Divorce Decree, Child Support Agreement, or if applicable.
+- 10) Copies of all other income documentation (if applicable) for all borrowers, spouse, and titleholder; - 11) Copies of all of last year's W-2s and/or 1099s to match the tax returns or IRS Transcripts for all borrowers and non-borrower adult occupants; - 12) IRS Transcripts or valid, signed tax returns for previous three years for all borrowers and titleholder; - 13) Separation Agreement or Divorce Decree, Child Support Agreement, or if applicable.

 A tri-merged credit report(s) will also be required along with tax transcripts and/or tax returns for borrowers.
 If the lender is unable to furnish a tri-merge report, then the lender must provide a three-year rental history to show no ownership in a principal residence in the past three years.
 See Section 6 for complete details.
+This applies also if credit report indicates that borrower(s) had a prior mortgage or property interest at any time.